subgero/rest-api/README.md

 touch userRoutes.js
 ```

-Then paste the next code in the userRoutes.js file
+Then paste the code below in the userRoutes.js file

 ```
 // routes/userRoutes.js